Council approval for a septic system: the two approvals, the fees, and the one that doesn't transfer when you sell

 And all this crap is holding up our building permit because we need the installer to lodge a septic permit which takes up to 6 weeks ffs.

-r/AusRenovation, owner adding a bedroom| Approval to install | Approval to operate | |
+r/AusRenovation, owner adding a bedroom| Council | Valid for |

 How long the licence lasts, and what it costs